PujaSridhar/PujaSridhar/README.md

 ---

+### 🙋‍♀️ About Me

+As a data-driven problem-solver, I thrive on transforming raw data into actionable insights and robust systems.
+My journey in tech is fueled by a relentless curiosity for how things work and a desire to build solutions that make an impact.
+Whether it's optimizing data pipelines, crafting machine learning models, or deploying cloud-native applications, I'm always eager to learn, innovate, and contribute to meaningful projects.
+Beyond the code, I'm a firm believer in continuous learning and community engagement, always looking for opportunities to collaborate and share knowledge.

+---

 ### 🚀 What I'm Currently Building

 * 🧠 Architecting a **Personalized Wellness Engine** to create synergistic nutrition and fitness plans.